not-a-dev-stein/N-oob-vim/README.md

 ### Extra plugins outside of nvim (still not 100% working, but you can try it)
   - [live-server](https://www.npmjs.com/package/live-server) - for people who do web development, no need to keep refreshing your page after every change

-Check the lsp.lua file to configure it with the language servers that best fit your needs.
-In my case I have a bunch of them installed and set to dinamically launch depending on the filetype.
-If you want to install them manually you can see more about how to do it [here](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md).

-I decided not to use [lspinstall](https://github.com/kabouzeid/nvim-lspinstall) for easier installing and management of language servers due to it being a bit heavier and since I could manage them myself with no worries, but if you need them I'd highly recommend installing it.

 ### Non-default keybindings
 `space` is your leader key by default;